-In this research, the absolute coefficient G phi (Φ) will only be taken into account because this research is to examine error variance towards children's score evaluated by two different raters in the performance based assessment in socioemotional development domain in playschools.
+In this research, the absolute coefficient G phi (Φ) will only be taken into account because this research is to examine error variance towards children's score evaluated by two different raters in the performance based assessment in physical development domain in playschools.
 This research also compares score given by two raters of different playschools.

 Based on Table 5, it is found that number of children that are suitable to be evaluated in the assessment is 77 by taking into account the number of raters remained at 2 person.

-With reserves of 77, the Coef_G absolute phi (Φ) remained at 0.97 which is a high value and it is accepted.
-Coef_G absolute value of phi (Φ) exceeds the accepted conventional value 0.8.
-The decision to choose the number of children that are suitable for assessment is based on the consideration of factors such as time, cost, logistics and others.
-This means that if the number of children which were maintained at 77 children; it is accepted and sufficient to deal with restrictions on time, cost logistics and others.
+With reserves of 77, the Coef_G absolute phi (Φ) remained at 0.86, which is a high value and it is accepted.
+Coef_G absolute value of phi (Φ) exceeds

-Therefore, for this study, researcher suggested number of children to be 77 children and 2 raters in the performance based assessment in the socioemotional development domain is maintained for the value of coef_G absolute phi (Φ) or high reliability parallel with these findings.
+Therefore, for this study, researcher suggested number of children to be 77 children and 2 raters in the performance based assessment in the physical development domain is maintained for the value of coef G absolute phi (Φ) or high reliability parallel with these findings.

 5.4.
-Reliability score in the performance-based assessment in G-facets analysis
+Reliability score